jamespost/JTPAudio_InteractiveAudioSystem/Docs/Production/Production Plan Milestone 2.md

 *   The UI correctly displays player health, ammo, and the current wave number, updating in real-time based on game events.
 *   Upon player death, a "Game Over" screen is shown with an option to restart, successfully looping the gameplay.
 *   All enemy spawning is handled by the object pooler, and all audio is triggered via the `AudioManager`.

+---

+### **Known Issues**

+The following issues must be resolved before Milestone 2 can be considered complete:

+1. **Enemy Spawn Colliders:** Enemies spawn with colliders that "bump" the player.
+This may be caused by enemies pooling from the same location as the player start when their colliders are activated.

+2. **Wave Count UI:** The current wave count does not properly update in the UI.

+3. **Missing Win State:** There is no "success" or "win state" when all waves are defeated.

+4. **Placeholder Text in UI:** Player health and ammo display placeholder text at the start of the level.
+These values only update once their respective systems send event messages to the corresponding UI elements.